andrewbaisden/blog-posts/notes/How to launch a Minimum viable product (MVP) in 2022.md

-# How to launch a Minimum viable product (MVP) in 2022

 ## What is a Minimum viable product

 When you are working on a project the first iteration or the very first version is known as a Minimum viable product or MVP when abbreviated.
 This can apply to almost any type of project for example websites, mobile applications, desktops applications, and even games among other things.